BostonDH/boston-dh-site/content/2025-pg-draft.md

 <!-- 2E -->
 ### How to Make a Map Mosaic
-Location: Leventhal Map & Education Center Classroom
+Location: Leventhal Map & Education Center (McKim, Level 1)

 <a class="modal-link" href="#spangler">Workshop: How to Make a Map Mosaic</a> &mdash; Ian Spangler (Leventhal Map & Education Center, Boston Public Library)